Colin McDonnell @colinhacks

 └── CONTRIBUTING.md

-and solve the 404 problem with a Netlify feature called rewrites!
+We can achieve this with a Netlify feature called rewrites.
+(All static file hosts have an equivalent feature.)
 Create a file called _redirects

 with no extension.
 (With Netlify, both redirects and rewrites are declared in _redirects